-- As with all foods you’re trying to brown (sear), don’t overcrowd your pan or the scallops will steam instead of sear.
+- As with all foods you’re trying to brown (sear), don’t overcrowd your pan or they’ll steam instead of sear.
 Work in batches if necessary.

-- Another trick to getting a good sear is to pat your scallops dry with a paper towel before cooking.
+- Another trick to getting a good sear is to pat them dry with a paper towel before cooking.

 - Use clarified butter instead of oil when searing; the flavor will be much better!
 Clarified butter – also known as “ghee” – allows you to cook over high heat without the butter burning.
 Adding an oil with a higher smoke point – such as canola or vegetable – to regular butter will work, too, but clarified butter is your most delicious bet.